-Displaying the Use the Administration > OAM > Event Log page to display link events for the
+Displaying the Use the Administration > OAM > Event Log page to display link events for the OAM Event Log selected port.

 - When a link event occurs, no matter whether the location is local or remote, this information is entered in OAM event log. - When the log system becomes full, older events are automatically deleted to make room for new entries. - The time of locally generated events can be accurately retrieved from the sysUpTime variable.
 For remotely generated events, the time of an event is indicated by the reception of an Event Notification OAMPDU from the peer.